pyladies/pyladies-kit/handbook/index.rst

 Points of Contact
 -----------------

-We’re here to help you!
-We have a spreadsheet that lists contact info for all PyLadies officers and chapter organizers.
-To request access, email `esther@pyladies.com <mailto:esther@pyladies.com>`_ and she’ll share it with you.
+info@pyladies.com is the best place to shoot any questions you may have

-If you have questions, IRC is one of the best places to start.
+If you have more casual questions, IRC is one of the best places to start.
 You can usually find several of the main PyLadies points of contact in
 #pyladies.

 Policies
 --------

 We try not to have too many rules and regulations (everything above has been nothing more than advice we offer to make things easier for you, given that we learned much of it the hard way).
 Generally, chapter organizers are free to do whatever they want, as long as it’s in the best interest of their local chapter and/or PyLadies in general.